juansulloa/audita/README.md

-# Audita - Species Annotation Tool
+# Audita - Segment Annotation Tool

-This script provides a graphical user interface (GUI) for quickly annotating audio segments from a CSV file.
+This repository provides a graphical user interface (GUI) for quickly annotating audio segments from a CSV file.
 It allows users to review spectrograms and sounds associated with species observations, record responses, and navigate through the dataset.

 ## Features